spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 WCS of NIRSpec IFU exposures
 ----------------------------

-For NIRSpec IFU data, the assigned WCS may be either a slit-based WCS which uses slice numbers (zero-indexed) to identify the "slits" containing valid coordinates, or it may be a coordinate-based WCS that does not require the slice ID to perform coordinate transformations for any pixel in the IFU image.
-The coordinate-based WCS is the default choice; if the slit-based WCS is needed for diagnostic purposes, it can be produced by specifying ``nrs_ifu_slit_wcs = True`` in the parameters for the ``assign_wcs`` step.
+For NIRSpec IFU data, the assigned WCS may be either a slice-based WCS which uses slice numbers (zero-indexed) to identify the "slits" containing valid coordinates, or it may be a coordinate-based WCS that does not require the slice ID to perform coordinate transformations for any pixel in the IFU image.
+The coordinate-based WCS is the default choice; if the slice-based WCS is needed for diagnostic purposes, it can be produced by specifying ``nrs_ifu_slice_wcs = True`` in the parameters for the ``assign_wcs`` step.

 With the coordinate-based WCS, it is possible to